Call 866-324-7952

 • 1% water vapor and other trace gases

-The primary reason for using a higher concentration of nitrogen has to do with the size of its molecule.
+Let's talk about the science for a moment.
+The primary reason for using a higher concentration of nitrogen in our tires has to do with the size of its molecule.
 Nitrogen is a larger molecule than oxygen, the other main component in air.
-Tires on rims tend to lose pressure over time and smaller molecules migrate out faster.
+Tires on rims tend to lose pressure over time, and smaller molecules migrate out faster.
 That means tires filled with a higher concentration of nitrogen will maintain their pressure longer than tires inflated with air.

-The big negative with air is the 1% water vapor.
+The big negative with air is that it will contain 1% water vapor.
 Water vapor in a cold tire condenses into a liquid, reducing tire pressure.
 When the tire heats up during a ride, the liquid evaporates, increasing inflation pressure.
-Water and oxygen also cause corrosion, but that’s not why nitrogen has become popular—consistent inflation pressure over time is the big difference.
+Water and oxygen also cause corrosion.

-Filling new tires with nitrogen adds to their replacement cost.
-This should go down over time as the technology spreads.
-Since the cost of a nitrogen generator is several thousand dollars, it’s unlikely you’ll be able to afford to add nitrogen to your tires at home.
+Filling new tires with nitrogen adds to their replacement cost, but this should go down over time as the technology spreads.
+And since the cost of a nitrogen generator is several thousand dollars, we don't recommend purchasing a generator to use for yourself at home.

-Whether it’s nitrogen or air, correct tire inflation is critical to maintaining the proper and safe handling of your motorcycle.
+Whether you use nitrogen or air, correct tire inflation is critical to maintaining the safe handling of your motorcycle.
 Proper inflation also results in better fuel economy and extends the life of your tires.

-Motorcycle tire inflation is so critical, tires should be checked before every ride.
-But checking tire pressure releases a small amount of gas from the tire, so daily pressure checks require adding something back.
-Adding air to nitrogen-filled tires will reduce the percentage of nitrogen, but it’s better to have correct inflation with air than underinflation with nitrogen.
+Tires should be checked before every ride.
+But checking tire pressure releases a small amount of gas from the tire, so daily pressure checks will require adding something back.
+Adding simple air to nitrogen-filled tires will reduce the percentage of nitrogen, but it’s better to have correct inflation with air rather than under-inflation with nitrogen.

-So, is nitrogen worth the extra cost of new tires?
+So, is nitrogen worth the extra cost?
 The choice is yours.
 But correct tire inflation is priceless.

 Till next time, ride safe!